lanl-aea/waves/docs/computational_practices_build_system.rst

 At their core, the majority of software build systems provide two features: `directed acyclic graph`_ (DAG) construction and automated task execution according to that DAG.
 Modern software projects are often composed from a large number of source files with complex file and library interactions.
-Consequently, determining the build order and executing the build process is a complex and error prone task.
+Consequently, determining the build order and executing the build process is a complex and error-prone task.
 Build systems provide a solution for automating the construction and execution of the build DAG to reduce build errors and inconsistencies.
 In addition to the DAG construction and execution, most build systems will also provide a feature to avoid unnecessary re-execution for portions of the DAG that haven't changed since the last execution.